What is considered a deep dive and 26 pro tips for beginner deep divers

 1. Deep diving is about safety first

-2. Planning your deep dive
+2. Planning your deep dive carefully

 Decompression tables should be used for this dive planning.
 These tables will provide the bottom time for each depth and how long before reaching saturation point and the point at which a decompression stop is required on the ascent.

-3. Consider the diving conditions
+3. Consider the diving conditions before a deeper dive

 When you’re planning your dive consider where you are diving.
 Diving in the blue waters of the Caribbean or the Red Sea is a totally different ball game to diving at depth in the cold murky waters of somewhere like the UK.